andrewchambers/blackhole/README.md

 ## notes

-- Any data printed by hooks will be relayed back to the sending client over stdin/stder.
+- Any data printed by hooks will be relayed back to the sending client over stdin/stdere.
-- Metadata of uploads can be prepended to the data processed by your hooks.
+- Metadata of uploads can be prepended to the data and then be processed by your hooks.
 - You should be able to change the upload directory by setting TMPDIR on most operating systems